KDE/digikam-doc/post_processing/mjpeg_stream.rst

     The MJPEG Stream Transition Settings View

-The **Effect** settings view can customize the effect to perform a visual panning or zooming applied while to render an image in the stream.
+The **Effect** settings view allows to customize the effect to perform a visual panning or zooming applied while to render an image in the stream.
 A preview of the effect is given on the right side.

 .. figure:: images/mjpeg_stream_effect.webp
     :alt: